Kid-friendly museums in Montréal

 Science and nature

 Montréal's hands-on science and nature museums let curious young minds explore our endlessly fascinating world.
-The Space for Life museums take kids from digging in the dirt all the way into the furthest reaches of space: roam the outdoor spaces and greenhouse of the Montréal Botanical Garden to learn more about the variety of plant-life in Québec, Canada and the tropics and see what the universe is really made of in exhibitions and immersive films at the Rio Tinto Alcan Planetarium (the Biodome, famed for its multi-ecosystem atmosphere, re-opens in late 2019 after an extensive renovation).
+The Space for Life museums take kids from digging in the dirt all the way into the furthest reaches of space: roam the outdoor spaces and greenhouse of the Montréal Botanical Garden to learn more about the variety of plant-life in Québec, Canada and the tropics and see what the universe is really made of in exhibitions and immersive films at the Rio Tinto Alcan Planetarium (the Biodome, famed for its multi-ecosystem atmosphere, re-opens in 2020 after an extensive renovation).
 The Montréal Science Centre is a must for interactive educational entertainment, from its STEM-centric creativity labs to giant-screen adventures in the IMAX® TELUS Cinema.
 Under the geodesic dome of the Biosphère, Environment Museum in Parc Jean-Drapeau, learn more about protecting the environment in kid-friendly exhibitions, workshops and tours.
 And explore Québec's indigenous animal species indoors and outdoors at the Ecomuseum Zoo, where you'll spot bears, otters, wolves, hawks, caribou and more creatures all year round.

 Art and culture